ag10717/github-actions/README.md

 **Statement**: "Why should we be focussing on the workflows listed in Github Actions?"

-**Rebutal**: *You should be focussing on the workflow because this should be the set of actions to perform your desired outcome.
+**Response**: *You should be focussing on the workflow because this should be the set of actions to perform your desired outcome.
 Your outcome, application being built, should be determining the view and in turn ensuring that workflows are presented with concise names; ie: **Build & Test***

 ---

 **Statement**: For example you should provide workflows that produce the outcome of "Build & Test" (these could potentially be split into their own workflows depending on any complex actions that might need to be performed and whether they can or should be performed independently of one another.)

-**Rebutal**: *You should present the clear outcomes for your development lifecycle and in most cases for our solutions it would likely be: **Build -> Test -> Deploy to N***
+**Response**: *You should present the clear outcomes for your development lifecycle and in most cases for our solutions it would likely be: **Build -> Test -> Deploy to N***

 *The **Branch**/**Tag**/**PR** then becomes the second determining factor for quick information because now you know most of the valuable information upfront*: